-At beginning of 7th month, each of the RALOs votes on all completed objection statements to gTLDs strings/applications.
+At beginning of 7th month, all RALOs vote on all completed objection statements to gTLDs strings/ applications.

 By mid month, the results would show which objection statements received the support of 3 or more RALOs.

 The ALAC then votes whether to accept the advice for each gTLD string/application by 3 or more RALOs.